Skip to main content

 REAL CLUB PUERTA DE HIERRO

-In the summer of 2019 CJW Golf were appointed by the club to work alongside Frank Pont GCA to develop and complete works on the 10th hole at the Upper course.
+In the summer of 2019 CJW Golf International were appointed by the club to work alongside Frank Pont GCA to develop and complete works on the 10th hole at the Upper course.

 The works included new tee pads, fairway bunkers and filling in of bunkers, greens approach and green surrounds, the Putting surface was generally left intact with minor alterations.